Traumatic Brain Injury-Topic Categories

 - List on TBI resources - Journal articles, books, and other publications related to TBI

-- Overview of causes - Brain injury is unpredictable in its consequences.
+- What are the Leading Causes of TBI? - Brain injury is unpredictable in its consequences.
 Brain injury affects who we are, the way we think, act, and feel.
 It can change everything about us in a matter of seconds.

 - Symptoms - After an impact to the head, a person with a brain injury can experience a variety of symptoms but not necessarily all of the following symptoms.
 This information is not intended to be a substitute for medical advice or examination.